vynkypy/vynkypy/README.md

 - **Biotech Vaccine Research Analysis**
    *Used SQL to uncover trends in vaccine development data.*
 - **Drug Manufacturing Demand and Supply Forecast**
-   *Used Power BI to uncover KPIs and Trends in Drug Equipment Sales in hospitals.*
+   *Used Power BI to uncover KPIs and Trends in hospital Drug Equipment Sales.*

 ---